Everything you can do with the Apple HomePod

 As smart speakers go, Apple’s HomePod has a few points that make it stand out.
 It has better sound than most Alexa and Google Home devices.
-There are a number of smart speakers made by audio companies that focus on sound quality, and that include the ability to use one or more of the voice assistants, but the HomePod is the only smart speaker that uses Siri.
+There are a number of smart speakers made by audio companies that focus on sound quality, and which include the ability to use one or more of the voice assistants, but the HomePod is the only smart speaker with premium audio that uses Siri.
 If you’re in the Apple ecosystem, this is a compelling reason to use it.

-In this article, I’m going to tell you what you can do with your HomePod: how you can tell it to play music, give you information, make phone calls, and more.
+In this article, I’m going to tell you what you can do with your HomePod or HomePod mini: how you can tell it to play music, give you information, make phone calls, and more.

 How to set up an Apple HomePod

-You’ll see a number of settings here, such as the name of the device, the room where it’s located, and the account it uses to access both music – if you have Apple Music, or use Cloud Music Library – and your personal information.
+You’ll see a number of settings here, such as the name of the device, the room where it’s located, whether it’s in the main Home view or a Favorite, and more.
+Scroll down a bit, and you’ll see information about the account it uses to access both music – if you have Apple Music, or use Cloud Music Library – and your personal information.

-Here, you’ll see Siri settings, location settings, and more.
-If you want to be able to use Hey Siri, you can toggle it on here; if not, you can enable a setting to access Siri by tapping and holding the top of the device.
-(And if you do this, you don’t need to say “Hey Siri” with each command.)
-You don’t have to use Siri; if not, you will only be able to play music on the device by sending it from an iOS device or a Mac.
+You’ll also see Siri settings.
+If you want to be able to use Hey Siri, you can toggle it on here; if not, you can access Siri by tapping and holding the top of the device.
+(And if you do this, you don’t need to say "Hey Siri" with each command.)
+You don’t have to use Siri; if not, you will only be able to play music on the device by sending it via AirPlay from an iOS device or a Mac.

 How to play or stream music on a HomePod

-Obviously, the HomePod’s main use is to play music.
-You can do this with Siri in a number of ways.
+You can play music with Siri in a number of ways.
 For example: